ErkoRisthein/mailchimp-marketing-api-java/docs/CustomerJourneysApi.md

 Customer Journeys API trigger for a contact

-A step trigger in a Customer Journey.
-To use it, create a starting point or step from the Customer Journey builder in the app using the Customer Journeys API condition.
+A step trigger in an Automation flow.
+To use it, create a starting point or step from the Automation flow builder in the app using the Customer Journey API condition.
 We’ll provide a url during the process that includes the {journey_id} and {step_id}.
 You’ll then be able to use this endpoint to trigger the condition for the posted contact.

 ### Example